 Mrs. Owings buttonholed me in the hall connecting the English Center to the Commons one morning and jabbed a finger in my chest.
 “Greg Hatcher, I want to know just what in the HELL you are doing in my fourth period class.”

 I gaped at her and opened my mouth to say something like uh…. what…? because I knew I was doing fine in there.

 But she didn’t give me a chance, continuing without a pause.
 It was a rant.
-“I can’t teach the class way down here–” She held out a hand, palm-down, about waist-high.”–and way up HERE.”
-She lifted the hand above her head.
+“I can’t teach the class way down here–” She held out a hand, palm down, about waist-high.”–and way up HERE.”
+She lifted the hand above her head, still flat, miming the rise of an elevator.
 “Can’t be done.
 Not both at the same time.
 It is a waste of my time and yours for you to be in that class.
 Why aren’t you in Honors?”

 The endearing part of this for me, forty years later, is the memory of how angry she was with me: enough to swear on school property in the middle of the day, even.
 Letty never had any patience for what she considered “foolishness” and me undervaluing my writing skills clearly qualified.
 Although I was feeling her lash, I couldn’t help feeling a little flattered, too.